 Not giving him space

 Your husband will love his space and freedom, and this is one of the main reasons why he may detest your excessive possessiveness.
 Men want their women to respect their personal space and social group.
 Calling him up every single hour, getting jealous unnecessarily, forcing him to cancel plans with his friends always- are some common things that you might be doing out of love but it could be counter-productive.
 It is okay to be jealous sometimes, but not all the time.

 Criticize him, make fun of him and belittle him to your friends and family

-When you speak poorly of your spouse, you not only diminish your husband in your eyes, but you also poison those closest to you and in time, this can destroy your marriage.
-Your friends and family members want to protect you from danger and harm so if you are constantly referring to your husband in a negative light, then they will want to protect you and your children from this monster you married, even if he isn't really a monster, they may not know otherwise because they don't live at your house.
+When you speak poorly of your spouse, you not only diminish your husband in their eyes, but you also poison those closest to you and in time, this can destroy your marriage.
+Your friends and family members want to protect you from danger and harm so if you are constantly referring to your husband in a negative light, then they will want to protect you and your children from this monster you married, even if he isn't really a monster, they may not know otherwise because they don't live with you.
 You force them to take sides, and of course they choose your side, because they want to be loyal to you because they don't see the good things your husband does.
 The only view they have of your husband is the one that you present to them.
 Even when you get over your tirade, and everything is great at home, they will still be mad at him.
-Rather, speak of your husband, use uplifting, encouraging words.
+Rather, speak of your husband using uplifting and encouraging words.